-- 20. Fire will be used to stimulate seed fall, encourage the germination of soil-stored seed and prepare a receptive seedbed. - 21.
+- 24. Fire will be used to stimulate seed fall, encourage the germination of soil-stored seed and prepare a receptive seedbed. - 25.
 Use natural regeneration where reasonable and practical.
-Where natural regeneration is not reasonable and practical, use only species endemic to the area being regenerated. - 22.
-In areas to be regenerated, stool coppice will be used in preference to the use of artificial seeding or planting, wherever the stocking of wandoo regeneration is marginal. - 23.
-Where there is knowledge of population genetic structure or it can be reasonably inferred, use this to guide seed collection areas. - 24.
-Where population genetic structure is unknown and cannot be inferred, use seed collected from the same LMU (or neighbouring LMU) as the area being regenerated. - 25.
-Seed collection for rehabilitation should prioritise the matching of climatic, edaphic and other environmental variables from the seed collection with the area to be rehabilitated. - 26.
+Where natural regeneration is not reasonable and practical, use only species endemic to the area being regenerated. - 26.
+Where there is knowledge of population genetic structure or it can be reasonably inferred, use this to guide seed collection areas. - 27.
+Where population genetic structure is unknown and cannot be inferred, use seed collected from the same LMU (or neighbouring LMU) as the area being regenerated. - 28.
+Seed collection for rehabilitation should prioritise the matching of climatic, edaphic and other environmental variables from the seed collection with the area to be rehabilitated. - 29.
 Seed collection for highly disturbed sites, or sites subject to pest, disease or changed climatic conditions, should target resistant phenotypes or genotypes were they exist.
 Alternatively choose from a wide genetic base to facilitate adaptation.